rust-lang/rfcs/text/0000-target-tier-policy.md

 review and approval may take place in a PR adding the target to CI, or simply by an infrastructure team member reporting the outcome of a team discussion.

 - A tier 2 target must have value to people other than its maintainers.
+(It may still be a niche target, but it must not be exclusively useful for an inherently closed group.)
 - Any new tier 2 target must have a designated team of developers (the "target maintainers") available to consult on target-specific build-breaking issues, or if necessary to develop target-specific language or library implementation